NativeScript/docs-v7/start/quick-setup.md

 <pre class="add-copy-button"><code class="language-terminal">npm install -g nativescript</code></pre>

+> **NOTE**:
-> **NOTE**: If you’re on OS X and receive an EACCES error, you either need to rerun the previous command with `sudo`—that is, `sudo npm install -g nativescript`—or take a moment to [fix your npm permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions) so that you don’t need admin rights to globally install npm packages.
+> If you’re on OS X and receive an EACCES error, you either need to rerun the previous command with `sudo`—that is, `sudo npm install -g nativescript`—or take a moment to [fix your npm permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions) so that you don’t need admin rights to globally install npm packages.
+> You may be asked two questions during the installation—_Do you want to visit the official documentation?_, and _Do you want to run the setup script?_ Go ahead and answer “No” to both questions for now as we’ll cover the documentation and scripts momentarily.

 After completing the setup you should have two commands available from your terminal or command prompt: `tns`—which is short for <b>T</b>elerik <b>N</b>ative<b>S</b>cript—and `nativescript`.
 The two commands are equivalent, so we'll stick with the shorter `tns`.